PigeonBiz/TopPop-API/README.md

 TopPop is a music video sorting game.
 To win this game, you have to accurately sort a number of *top pop*ular music videos in order of their popularity.

 TopPop source code contains [the web application repo](https://github.com/PigeonBiz/TopPop-APP) and the web api repo (this repo).
-Built with Roda, SQLite, PostgreSQL, Redis, AWS Simple Queue Service.
+Built with Roda, PostgreSQL, Redis, AWS Simple Queue Service.

 The web API application is live here: [https://toppop-api.herokuapp.com](https://toppop-api.herokuapp.com).